cycle/docs/basic/relation.md

 # Simple Relation
 An important part of any ORM engine is the ability to handle relations between objects.
-In order to do so, we will use `cycle/annotated` package to describe the relation.
+In order to do so, we will use the `cycle/annotated` package to describe the relation.

 > Deeper review of different relations, their options, and select methods will be given in further sections.